Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Author contributions

 \section{Author contributions}

-B.B. and F.M. performed the low-temperature SGM experiment with the assistance of S.F., B.H., and V.B.; B.B. and H.S. analyzed the experimental data and wrote the paper; A.C., A.O., and U.G. grew the GaAs/AlGaAs heterostructure; C.U. and D.M. processed the sample; S.F., B.H., and F.M. built the low temperature scanning gate microscope; B.B., F.M., S.F., B.H., U.G., D.M., S.H., V.B., M.S., and H.S. contributed to the conception of the experiment; all authors discussed the results and commented on the manuscript.
+B.B. and F.M. performed the low-temperature SGM experiment with the assistance of S.F., B.H., and V.B.; B.B. and H.S. analyzed the experimental data and wrote the paper; A.C., A.O., and U.G. grew the GaAs/AlGaAs heterostructure; C.U. and D.M. processed the sample; S.F., B.H., and F.M. built the low temperature scanning gate microscope; G.B. performed the electrostatic simulations; B.B., F.M., S.F., B.H., U.G., D.M., S.H., G.B, V.B., M.S., and H.S. contributed to the conception of the experiment; all authors discussed the results and commented on the manuscript.